 We will be selecting two values in the slicer just for demo purposes though 3 or 4 value selection is possible.

 3. Create Pages for every possible combination of selections in the slicer.
 Here, For the demo, I have taken three combinations based on two value selections in the slicer.
-For two value selection, In the real-life scenario, you can have a total of 6 combinations.
+For two value selections, In the real-life scenario, you can have a total of 6 combinations.

 As you can see in the above image, the slicer is synced on all pages and also visible.

 5. Create a button and pivot table on all the pages.
 Make sure in the Pivot table column selection is done as per the Page.
-For Region+Segment Page, use Region column and Segment in the row headers.
+For Region+Segment Page, use the Region column and Segment in the row headers.